 \subsection{Spectra}

-In Fig.~\ref{fig:gammaweb_gamma_spectrum} we show the integrated flux spectra of our Coma, Virgo, and Perseus cluster replicas.
-The top panels show the flux spectrum, obtained by the particles and using the distance between cluster and viewpoint for the full-sky images, while the lower panels show the spectral slope of the $\gamma$-ray spectrum obtained between neighboring photon energy bins.
+In Fig.~\ref{fig:gammaweb_gamma_spectrum} we show the integrated flux spectra above a threshold energy $F_\gamma(>E_\gamma)$ of our Coma, Virgo, and Perseus cluster replicas.
+The top panels show the flux spectrum, obtained by the particles and using the distance between cluster and viewpoint for the full-sky images, and the lower panels show the spectral slope of the $\gamma$-ray spectrum obtained between neighboring photon-energy bins.
 Solid lines show our results, and error bars show observational upper limits, where available.
 For Coma, we compare to the results by \citet{Xi2018, Adam2021, Baghmanyan2022}.
-Upper limits for Virgo are provided by \citet{Ackermann2015, HESS2023} and for Perseus by \citet{Aleksic2010, Aleksic2012, CTA2023}.
-Dashed and dotted lines show the model by \citet{Pfrommer2004} with a fixed $X_\mathrm{cr} = 0.01$.
-Here, dashed lines show the result for a proton energy spectrum with slope $\alpha_p = 2.5$, dotted lines with $\alpha_p = 2.4$, and dashed-dotted lines with $\alpha_p = 2.2$.\\ In general, we find a consistent picture to Fig.~\ref{fig:gammaweb_ackermann}.
-Our spectra show fluxes 2-3 orders of magnitude below the observational limits.\\ Like \citet{Pinzke2011}, we find a universal $\gamma$-ray slope for energies above 1 GeV.
-They find a spectral slope of the $\gamma$-ray flux which scales as $\alpha_\gamma \approx -1.2$, corresponding to a mean energy slope of $\alpha_p \approx 2.2$.\\ In our simulation, however we find a spectral slope of the $\gamma$-ray flux of $\alpha_\gamma \approx -1$, which indicates a mean energy slope for the proton population of $\alpha_p \approx 2.0$.
+The upper limits for Virgo were provided by \citet{Ackermann2015, HESS2023} and those for Perseus by \citet{Aleksic2010, Aleksic2012, CTA2023}.

+As a reference to the $\gamma$-ray emission calculated from our simulated CRp spectra, the dashed and dotted lines show the model by \citet{Pfrommer2004} with a fixed $X_\mathrm{CR} = 0.01$.
+Here, the dashed lines show the result for a proton-energy spectrum with a slope $\alpha_p = 2.5$, the dotted lines show this for a slope with $\alpha_p = 2.4$, and the dash-dotted lines shows this for a slope with $\alpha_p = 2.2$.

+In general, the picture is consistent with Fig.~\ref{fig:gammaweb_ackermann}.
+Our spectra show fluxes that are lower by two to three orders of magnitude than the observational limits.
+Like \citet{Pinzke2011}, we find a universal $\gamma$-ray slope for energies above 1 GeV.
+Pinzke et al. reported a spectral slope of the $\gamma$-ray flux that scales as $\alpha_\gamma \approx -1.2$, corresponding to a mean energy slope of $\alpha_p \approx 2.2$.
+In our simulation, however, we found a spectral slope of the $\gamma$-ray flux of $\alpha_\gamma \approx -1$, which indicates a mean energy slope for the proton population of $\alpha_p \approx 2.0$.
 This is the limit for spectra accelerated by DSA.
-We attribute this again to the resolution limitations of our shock finder.
-As we showed in \synchweb~and will discuss in Sec.~\ref{sec:gammaweb_shockfinder}, the resolution of the cosmological box is not sufficient to capture all low Mach number shocks in the ICM.
-We are instead biased to stronger shocks, which lead to flatter CR spectra.
+We again attribute this to the resolution limitations of our shock finder.
+As we showed in \synchweb~and discussed in Sect.~\ref{sec:gammaweb_shockfinder}, the resolution of the cosmological box is not sufficient to capture all shocks with a low Mach number in the ICM.
+We are instead biased to stronger shocks, which produce flatter CR spectra.